 Recommended Dosage In ASM, SM-AHN, And MCL

 The recommended dose of RYDAPT for patients with ASM, SM-AHN, and MCL is 100 mg orally twice daily with food.
 Continue treatment until disease progression or unacceptable toxicity occurs.
 Table 1 provides recommendations for dose modifications of RYDAPT in patients with ASM, SM-AHN, and MCL.
 Monitor patients for toxicity at least weekly for the first 4 weeks, every other week for the next 8 weeks, and monthly thereafter while on treatment.

-Discontinue RYDAPT if low ANC persists for > 21 days and is suspected to be related to RYDAPT.
+Discontinue RYDAPT if low ANC persists for greater than21 days and is suspected to be related to RYDAPT.

-Discontinue if low platelet count persists for > 21 days and is suspected to be related to RYDAPT.
+Discontinue if low platelet count persists for greater than 21 days and is suspected to be related to RYDAPT.

-Discontinue if low hemoglobin persists for > 21 days and is suspected to be related to RYDAPT.
+Discontinue if low hemoglobin persists for greater than 21 days and is suspected to be related to RYDAPT.

 - Administer prophylactic anti-emetics before treatment with RYDAPT to reduce the risk of nausea and vomiting.